panizara/Python-search-engine/README.md

 # Hello EveryHuman im a Pam คนขี้เกียจ
 # This is Python search engine

+maybe like pull the words at one line(in file text ex. allword.txt) to the end your url, where we want to search,

-maybe like search word what you want line by line in file Text(Allword.txt), Program will compile get word line by line to google searching automatic and converts .txt to .csv I think so
+Program will get the words at one line by line go to link url ,searching automatic and show results on console

+and converts .txt to .csv I think so

+lets try na <3